NixOS/rfcs/rfcs/0091-pure-object-prototypes.md

-However, if, independently, the author of extension `y` also depends on `z`, and also defines `zy = composeExtensions z y`, and if some later poor user wants to use both `zx` and `zy`, he can use `composeExtensions zx zy`, because `z` is then applied twice, which in general will redo some changes in `z` and/or undo some of the changes in `x`, defeating the purpose.
+However, if, independently, the author of extension `y` also depends on `z`, and also defines `zy = composeExtensions z y`, and if some later poor user wants to use both `zx` and `zy`, he can't use `composeExtensions zx zy`, because `z` is then applied twice, which in general will redo some changes in `z` and/or undo some of the changes in `x`, defeating the purpose.
 The current "solution" is therefore that the author of `x` must expose `x` and not just `zx`,